Jfor12/ai-travel-planner/README.md

 An interactive pre-trip intelligence generator: enter a destination and month, the app queries live sources, summarizes useful local advice, extracts key locations (with coordinates) and renders them on an attractive dark basemap.
 Export PDF briefings and persist guides to a Postgres database.

 **Highlights**
-- **Streamlit UI:** fast, single-file app for live demos and prototypes.
-- **LLM-powered briefs:** Groq (Llama 3) via LangChain for concise local intelligence and extraction.
-- **Map visualization:** PyDeck (Mapbox Dark when `MAPBOX_API_KEY` is provided) with labeled pins and offset labels to avoid overlap.
-- **Persistence & export:** save guides to Postgres and download as PDF.

-**Status:** Demo-ready.
-Includes a `Dockerfile` for containerized deployment.

-## Table of contents

-- Project overview
-- Quick start (local)
-- Docker usage
- # 🌍 AI Travel Planner

-An interactive pre-trip intelligence generator: enter a destination and month, the app queries live sources, summarizes useful local advice, extracts key locations (with coordinates) and renders them on an attractive dark basemap.
-Export PDF briefings and persist guides to a Postgres database.

-**Highlights**
 - **Streamlit UI:** modularized into maintainable components (`app.py`, `ui.py`, `ai.py`, `maps.py`, `db.py`).
 - **LLM-powered briefs:** Groq (Llama 3) via LangChain for concise local intelligence and extraction.
 - **Map visualization:** PyDeck (Mapbox Dark when `MAPBOX_API_KEY` is provided) with labeled pins and offset labels to avoid overlap.